Inner Circle (parody group): The 1972 debacle

-On April 15, 1972, the Gay Activists Alliance (GAA) used the annual show to hand out leaflets to raise awareness about gay rights issues at the time.
+On April 15, 1972, the Gay Activists Alliance (GAA) used the annual show to hand out leaflets to raise awareness about gay rights issues.
 The leaflets accused the news media and New York City government of discriminating against gay people.
 The GAA expected the Inner Circle audience to be largely made up of journalists and members of the press.
 However, the journalists were backstage, preparing for the show, and the actual audience consisted mostly of politicians, judges and labor union people.
-While coming up the escalator to hand out fliers to the crowd, one of the activists grabbed Mickey Maye, the leader of the firefighter's union at the time, by the groin.
-Maye, a former Golden Gloves boxer, knocked the activist down the escalator.
-Maye was arrested and charged with harassment.
+Several fights broke out between people in the audience and the activists: as the judge would comment in a resulting trial, testimony varied and left the origin of the scuffle unclear.
+One activist, Morty Manford, was injured and taken to the hospital.
+Mickey Maye, the leader of the firefighter's union at the time and a former Golden Gloves boxer, was arrested and charged with harassment: he was later acquitted.
 Inner Circle members did not find out about this until it was written about in the news.
+This incident led to the founding of Parents and Friends of Lesbians and Gays by Manford's mother, Jeanne Manford.